lodeguns/MOOs-An/README.md

 > osc.eco.operon.ms.Rdata

-This is a list of metabolic networks where for each metabolic network is associated the CAI, protein abundances, gene sequences, gene symbols, protein names, gene lengths and  the genes' 5'-3' (+)  or 3'-5' (-) .
+This is a list of metabolic pathways where for each metabolic network is associated the CAI, protein abundances, gene sequences, gene symbols, protein names, gene lengths and  the genes' 5'-3' (+)  or 3'-5' (-) .